asontu/asontu.github.io/_posts/2024-05-16-a-poor-mans-custom-stylesheet-bookmarklet.md

 - **_Every time I click a link and the page refreshes, my style is gone and I have to click the bookmark again!_**
   Such is the nature of websites, browser plug-ins can solve this for you, a bookmarklet cannot.
 You might get lucky and encounter a website that loads new content through ajax, but likely you won't.
 - **_This doesn't work in Firefox!_**
   That's because of the `contentEditable = 'plaintext-only'` which is a [WebKit](https://webkit.org/) and [Blink](https://www.chromium.org/blink/) exclusive feature.
-Luckily this means it works in Edge, Safari, Opera and a bunch more, but not Firefox.
+Luckily this means it works in Chrome, Edge, Safari, Brave, Opera and a bunch more, but not Firefox.
 You could look into [alternatives](https://stackoverflow.com/a/61237402/2684660) to stop Firefox from adding html to the `<style>` tag if you need it to work there.
 - **_This doesn't work for website_ X _!_**
   This is possibly because that website uses strict CSP headers preventing `<style>` tags directly on the page and only loads CSS that's in a separate resource on the server.
 - **_The style tag is in the way of the element I want to style!_**